ariel-logos/ElfyLab/_posts/2023-12-11-save-your-ui.md

 I swear the mask effect is still enabled! 😅

-And the final result is a fixed UI element that is allowed to disappear without interefering with the nice effects!
+And the final result is a fixed UI element that is allowed to disappear without interfering with the nice effects!
 <div class="custom-image-container-centered">
 	<div class="custom-image-container">
   	  <img src="/ElfyLab/img/posts/reshadeIssue.png" style="max-height: 500px" />